LFoster03/datafun-03-analytics/README.md

 # git add commit push
 # Used data.gov to find the excel file: Annual Electricity Price by State which shows the annual data on the average price of retail electricity to consumers.
 # git add commit push
+# Used data.gov to find the JSON file: Mental Health Care in the Last 4 Weeks which shows the answers to a survey that gauged the impact of the pandemic on employment status, consumer spending, food security, housing, education disruptions, and dimensions of physical and mental wellness.
+# git add commit push
-# Used data.gov to find the JSON file:
+# Used Project Gutenberg to find the txt file of William Wordsworth's poems.